flybywiresim/website/src/posts/a32nx-flight-model.md

 - Taz for the engine modelling,
 - Davy for the simulation of the autobrake system.

-**Note:** Some of the smaller more data heavy images can be clicked on so you can view the data in full.
+**Note:** Some of the smaller, more data-heavy images can be clicked on so you can view the data in full.

 ---